-You may not realise this, but there are two types of torrent sites: public and private.
+You may not realize this, but there are two types of torrent sites: public and private.
 While both can be accessed through a browser, the latter usually requires you to create an account and manage your ratio.

 The idea here is that you upload as much (or more) than you download, or else be banned from the site.
 Private trackers can be difficult to join, as they don’t often accept new account registrations.
 It’s not too hard to find ones that are open, however.

-And yes, it’s usually illegal, but there are many legitimate uses for Bittorrent.
+And yes, it’s usually illegal, but there are many legitimate uses for BitTorrent.